ylfeng85/Chicago-Crime/README.md

 ### 1. Is there a pattern of amount of crime over time?

-Analysis: We evaluated count of crime over time
+Analysis: We analyzed the trend of crime incidents over time.

-Visualization: Line plot of crime by year
+Visualization: Line plot illustrating crime counts by year.

-Insight: Our data shows overall crime decreasing over time
+Insight: Our data shows overall crime decreasing over time.

 <img width="1440" alt="Screenshot 2024-10-18 at 6 14 10 PM" src="https://github.com/user-attachments/assets/417d34b9-793b-49d9-a7e1-55ce44968ddf">

 ### 2. Did the most common type of crime remain consistent throughout the years?

-Analysis: We evaluated count of crime over a decade, separated into the first half and last half of the decade (5 years each)
+Analysis: We evaluated count of crime over a decade, separated into the first half and last half of the decade (5 years each).

-Visualization: Heatmat of crime type by year
+Visualization: Heatmat of crime type by year.

-Insight: Theft, Battery & Criminal Damage remain top three crime types across the last ten years
+Insight: Theft, Battery & Criminal Damage remain top three crime types across the last ten years.

 <img width="1440" alt="Screenshot 2024-10-18 at 6 14 18 PM" src="https://github.com/user-attachments/assets/a871164a-e60e-4cd0-b347-91f709c06bc9">

 ### 3. What districts of Chicago had the highest amount of crime per capita?

-Analysis: We evaluated count of crime per capita per neighborhood
+Analysis: We assessed crime rates per capita across different neighborhoods.

-Visualization: Heatmat of crime per capita by neighborhood
+Visualization: Heatmap depicting crime per capita by neighborhood.

-Insight: Englewood, East Garfield Park and West Englewood have the highest crime per capita in Chicago
+Insight: Englewood, East Garfield Park and West Englewood have the highest crime per capita in Chicago.

 <img width="1440" alt="Screenshot 2024-10-18 at 6 15 00 PM" src="https://github.com/user-attachments/assets/a6b2435a-6405-4cf0-b432-488c4d5adf9d">

 ### 4. Did the most common type of crime remain consistent throughout the years?

-Analysis: We visualized the correlation between trust scores of citizens and safety scores of neighborhoods
+Analysis: We visualized the correlation between trust scores of citizens and safety scores of neighborhoods.

-Visualization: Scatterplot of overall trust plotted against overall safety
+Visualization: Scatterplot of overall trust plotted against overall safety.

-Insight: There is a strong positive correlation between overall safety scores and trust
+Insight: There is a strong positive correlation between overall safety scores and trust.

 <img width="1440" alt="Screenshot 2024-10-18 at 6 15 06 PM" src="https://github.com/user-attachments/assets/522796c9-e28f-401a-a9be-961f4b75ded5">

 ### 5. Is there a correlation between income levels and safety scores?

-Analysis: We plotted the correlation between low, medium and high income levels against safety scores
+Analysis: We examined the relationship between low, medium, and high income levels and their corresponding safety scores.

-Visualization: Three scatterplot of each income level plotted against overall safety
+Visualization: Three scatterplots showing each income level plotted against overall safety scores.

-Insight: High income residents trust police in their districts despite safety scores
+Insight: High income residents trust police in their districts despite safety scores.

 <img width="1440" alt="Screenshot 2024-10-18 at 6 15 13 PM" src="https://github.com/user-attachments/assets/23f5f72b-9bfc-4be3-a91b-da82e8503d8d">